 These consist of the following reactions, which are not mediated through immune mechanisms:

-- Hypocalcemia: Hypocalcemia can result from citrate toxicity, which chelates calcium.
+- Hypocalcemia: An acute hypercalcemia can result from citrate toxicity, which chelates calcium.
 In the absence of liver disease (which metabolizes citrate to bicarbonate), clinically significant hypocalcemia is unlikely to occur.
 In animals without liver disease, rapid transfusion of large amounts of plasma products may overwhelm the liver’s ability to remove the citrate.
 In one study in dogs, citrated blood or fresh frozen plasma was associated with ionized hypocalcemia in all cases, especially those transfusions associated with > 40% blood replacement (the number of dogs showing clinical signs of hypocalcemia was not stated).
 Clinical signs of citrate toxicity include tremors, tetany, vomiting and ventricular arrythmias.
 Hypocalcemia is rapidly reversible by slowing or temporarily ceasing the transfusion.
-Calcium gluconate infusions can be used in severe cases.
+Calcium infusions can be used in severe cases.

 - Coagulopathy: Massive transfusions of stored blood (which lacks platelets and Factors V, VIII and IX) may result in a coagulopathy.
 Furthermore, diluting packed red cells in solutions containing calcium may cause in vitro clotting.
 This can be avoided by diluting packed red cells in sterile isotonic (0.9%) saline.